AMID Logo E-BAY Logo

 LCL freight service is permitted to ship auto parts from the USA.

-General U.S. Customs requirements for shipping motor-driven units from the USA
+General U.S. Customs requirements for exporting motor-driven units

-If cargo contains any motor vehicle, even a part of it, U.S. Customs will require the original title and at least three copies (not notarized) of the title.
+If the cargo contains any motor-driven vehicle, U.S. Customs will require the original title and at least three copies of the title.

-Titles and copies (front and back) must be submitted and validated by U.S. Customs before the entire shipment can sail from the USA.
+Titles and copies (front and back) must be validated before the entire shipment can be cleared for sailing from the USA.

 Titles are considered essential and mandatory documents in such shipments.
 They must be provided to U.S. Customs at the port of origin (the ocean carrier's Container Yard - CY for containers or the pier for RORO).
 If there are any liens against the vehicle, a notarized letter from the lien holder authorizing its export must accompany the title.
 However, U.S. Customs will be less likely to approve something with liens for export from the USA.

 Suppose the owner, as in the title, cannot accompany the vehicle to the port of departure.
-In that case, the owner has to issue a power of attorney to the person or company representing the owner before customs in the port of departure.
+In that case, the owner must issue a power of attorney to the person or company representing them before customs at the port of departure.
 If you ship cars consolidated in containers, the company is a quality loading warehouse specializing in loading, securing, and conveying motor-driven units.

-Most countries require that original titles be presented to the destination customs when they recover motor vehicles.
+Most countries require that the original titles be presented to the destination when motor vehicles are recovered.
 If they had been sold to the consignee (the recipient at the destination), the bill of sale should also be presented at the destination.

 After validating titles, U.S. Customs stamps them, approves them for export, and returns them to the shippers or authorized persons.
-As soon as the shipment passes U.S. customs, we strongly suggest mailing all original documents to the consignee without delay to avoid possible extra charges at the destination due to a lack of proper documentation.
+As soon as the shipment passes through all the formalities, we strongly recommend mailing all original documents to the consignee without delay to avoid potential extra charges at the destination due to a lack of proper documentation.

-If motor vehicles are in containers, their doors must not be locked until U.S. Customs officers check VINs inside the containers.
-Remember that when you load any motor-driven unit into containers, you must provide U.S. customs officers easy access to VINs (typically on the left-hand side under windshields).
-Otherwise, U.S. Customs may reject containers, and it may be required to be returned to a loading dock for reloading.
+If motor vehicles are in containers, their doors must not be locked until U.S. Customs officers have checked the Vehicle Identification Numbers (VINs) inside the containers.
+Remember that when loading any motor-driven unit into containers, you must provide the officers with easy access to the Vehicle Identification Numbers (VINs), typically located on the left-hand side, under the windshields.
+Otherwise, they may reject containers, and it may be required to be returned to a loading dock for reloading.

-Note: If you are loading and securing multimodal containers on your own at your site, unless you are a professional in loading such containers, we strongly recommend hiring quality loading personnel or an international moving company experienced in staffing containers with such a commodity.
+Note: If you are loading and securing multimodal containers on your own at your site, unless you are a professional in loading such containers, we strongly recommend hiring quality loading personnel or an international moving company experienced in loading containers with such commodities.

-Safety, Customs, and other issues in the international transportation of cars from the USA
+Safety, Customs, and other issues in exporting cars from the USA

-Unless a motor-driven unit is not on the trailer (boats on trailers with an empty gas tank, for example), it must run and be filled with gas, but no more than half of the tank (1/4 is recommended).
+Unless a motor-driven unit is not on the trailer (e.g., boats on trailers with an empty gas tank), it must be running and filled with gas, but no more than half of the tank (1/4 is recommended).
 Ignition keys must accompany everything shipped roll-on/roll-off.

 RO-RO shipping.
 Cars inside of RO-RO vessel.